SEMINOLE YOUTH SOCCER

 Rules for U-9 Division

-Game Times/Length: This Division is designed for children who are 9 years old or younger on September 1, 2020.
-Games will be played on Saturdays at 8:00 a.m. and 10:00 a.m.
+Game Times/Length: This Division is designed for children who are 9 years old or younger on September 1, 2023.
+Games will be played on Saturdays at 8:30 a.m., 10:00 a.m., and 11:30 a.m.
 Games will be played in two 30 minute halves.
+The coaches can call a two minute water break at the midway point of each half, if they deem it necessary.
 There will be a five-minute break between the two halves, when the teams change sides.
 All games must start on time, because you must leave the field by the start time of the next game that is assigned to the field.

 Number of Players: Nine players will be on the field at any given time.
 This means eight field players and one goalie.
 If one team is short players, the opposing team will play with the same number as the team that is short.